sectalks/sectalks.github.io/perth.md

 # Previous meetups

+* PER0x14 Ninja Night
+* PER0x13 Why you should care about network forensics by chris
 * PER0x12 Exposing a Boiler Room Scam by t33b0ne
 * PER0x11 How important is your information security culture?
 Lessons learnt from secretive organisations… by Sven
 * PER0x10 Toto, I’ve a feeling we’re not in Kansas any more by Chris